-Naturalization ceremony creates 500 new Americans, underscores immigration tensions
+Seattle naturalization ceremony creates 500 new Americans, underscores immigration tensions

 Indeed, the ceremony came during a week when lawyers and lawmakers raised concerns about crowded, unsanitary conditions in which immigrants are being held at the border, and as a federal judge in Seattle ruled against a Trump administration policy to detain asylum-seekers.

-Inevitably, the Trump administration seemed to be present, invoked by and several speakers — all Democrats.
+Inevitably, the Trump administration seemed to be present, invoked by several speakers.

-“Our strength as a nation, in my opinion, does not come from a parade of tanks,” said Sen. Cantwell, the ceremony’s keynote speaker, in a pointed reference to President Trump’s Fourth of July Parade.
+“Our strength as a nation, in my opinion, does not come from a parade of tanks,” said Sen. Cantwell, the ceremony’s keynote speaker, in a pointed reference to President Trump’s Fourth of July parade.
 “It comes from the commitment to uphold the ideals of the nation — of life, liberty, and the pursuit of happiness.”

 Still, it was that last sentiment — happiness — that seemed to be the dominant sentiment for those in attendance.

-Chief Judge Ricardo S. Martinez of the U.S. District Court in the Western District of Washington administered the Oath of Allegiance and then offered his own immigrant story — that of his father, who after 40 years with just a green card, decided to become a citizen.
+Chief Judge Ricardo S. Martinez, of the U.S. District Court in the Western District of Washington, administered the Oath of Allegiance and then offered his own immigrant story — that of his father, who after 40 years with just a green card, decided to become a citizen.

-“‘This county has been good, so good to me and for my children,'” Martinez recalled his father saying.
+“This county has been good, so good to me and for my children,” Martinez recalled his father saying.
 “I want to be more involved.
-I want to vote.’
+I want to vote.”

 As the ceremony concluded, 500 new Americans began filing out of the pavilion to meet family and friends.
 Among them were several women from China who didn’t want to give their names, for fear of repercussions for family still back home, but who still couldn’t help but smile as they left the ceremony.
 “I feel like a new person!” said one.

-There was Nazar Ali, a 51-year old who arrived from Iraq in 2001 but who, as an ethnic Kurd, had never experienced full citizenship until Thursday’s ceremony.
+That feeling was shared by Nazar Ali, a 51-year-old who arrived from Iraq in 2001 but who, as an ethnic Kurd, had never experienced full citizenship until Thursday’s ceremony.
 “Now, I’m a citizen,” he said.
 “You feel like a newborn.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.